Insurance

 But what if your car damages a Mercedes and they want $20,000 in repairs?

-Insurance is a really good thing, it can save you from bad situations.
-But make sure you understand what you are paying for.
+Insurance is about peace of mind.
+By sharing risk with many other people, it can save you from bad situations.
+But make sure to understand what you are paying for.